osmcode/osmium-tool/man/osmium-cat.md

 -O, --overwrite
 :   Allow an existing output file to be overwritten.
 Normally **osmium** will
     refuse to write over an existing file.

---fsync
-:   Call fsync after writing the output file to force the OS to flush buffers
-    to disk.

 --output-header=OPTION
 :   Add output header option.
 This option can be given several times.
 See the